 What do users really demand from a mobile app?
 They want fast performance and a great user experience.
 We have already talked about how VR technology improves the user experience and keep them engaged but how does it enhance the performance.

 VR streamlines the user experiences and make the animations flow.
 This way, users don’t have to experience lag which makes their app user experience whole lot better.
-That is why virtual reality is widely used for gaming and entertainment-related applications.
+That is why Components of Virtual Reality is widely used for gaming and entertainment-related applications.
 Everything runs buttery smooth especially if you have the right resources and have fixed all the technical issues that can negatively impact your VR application.

 Many organizations are already using VR applications to deliver an immersive work experience to their employees.
 By delivering an interactive experience, they are keeping their employees engaged.
 High employee engagement rates translate into higher productivity.